Windows ML overview

 Machine learning (ML) allows computers to use existing data to predict expected outcomes and behaviors.
 By processing previously collected data, ML algorithms build models that can predict the correct output when presented with a new input.
 For example, a model can be trained to evaluate email messages (input) as spam or not spam (output).

 The model-building phase is called "training."
 Once trained with existing data, the model can perform predictions with new, previously unseen data, which is called "inferencing," "evaluation," or "scoring."
-For a list of key ML terms and concepts, see What is Machine Learning?.

 What is Windows ML?